Measles Cases Mount In Pacific Northwest Outbreak

 A measles outbreak in Washington state prompted Gov. Jay Inslee to declare a state of emergency on Jan.
 25.

-As of Thursday, 55 cases have been confirmed this year, most of them in unvaccinated children under 10.
+As of Thursday, 55 cases have been confirmed this year, most of them in unvaccinated children under age 10.
 The outbreak's epicenter is Clark County, Wash., just north of Portland, Ore.

-Measles is a highly contagious disease that can result in brain damage, deafness and in rare cases death.
+Measles is a highly contagious disease that can result in brain damage, deafness and, in rare cases, death.
 In 2000, measles was declared eliminated from the United States, thanks to widespread vaccination campaigns.

-Yet cases have popped up in 11 states so far this winter, and the Centers for Disease Control and Prevention is currently tracking three outbreaks (defined as three or more confirmed cases) in New York City, New York state and Washington state.
+Yet cases have popped up in 11 states so far this winter, and the Centers for Disease Control and Prevention is tracking three outbreaks (defined as three or more confirmed cases) in New York City, New York state and Washington state.

-Vaccination rates around 90-95 percent are generally enough to prevent an outbreak, according to health officials, but rates have fallen across the U.S.
+Vaccination rates around 90 to 95 percent are generally enough to prevent an outbreak, according to health officials, but rates have fallen across the United States.

 One factor is the spread of misinformation about the measles vaccine, which is considered safe and effective by health authorities.

 Vaccination rates in the Pacific Northwest are among the lowest in the nation.
-While all school-aged children are required to receive the MMR vaccine that protects against measles, mumps and rubella, Washington is among the 17 states that allow "philosophical exemptions," meaning a parent can excuse a child from being vaccinated for virtually any reason.
+While all school-age children are required to receive the MMR vaccine, which protects against measles, mumps and rubella, Washington is among the 17 states that allow "philosophical exemptions," meaning a parent can excuse a child from being vaccinated for virtually any reason.

 Measles Cases Mount In Pacific Northwest Outbreak

-Currently the vaccination rate across Clark Country is 78 percent, but some schools in the area have rates under 40 percent, according to the Clark County Health website.
+Currently the vaccination rate across Clark County is 78 percent, but some schools in the area have rates under 40 percent, according to the Clark County Public Health website.
 Such low rates have public health officials working around the clock to contain the outbreak.

-NPR's Ari Shapiro spoke with Dr. Alan Melnick, director of public health for Clark Country, about the situation.
+NPR's Ari Shapiro spoke with Dr. Alan Melnick, director of public health for Clark County, about the situation.
 Here are highlights from the interview, which has been edited for length and clarity.

 Are parents to blame for this outbreak?

 I don't want to point the finger at anybody.
 I think there's a lot of misinformation on social media and elsewhere that looks pretty sophisticated.
-And I think some parents who are otherwise well-meaning are scared and they don't know what to do, and some of them choose not to vaccinate their kids.
+And I think some parents who are otherwise well meaning are scared and they don't know what to do, and some of them choose not to vaccinate their kids.

 But bottom line, this was preventable?